hubtype/botSON/source/index.html.md

 Being able to manage location is a powerfull tool nowadays.

 This bot ask for your location, and with a simple click, the user can send his location to the bot.
-In the state `initial`, we ask to the user where is he, and with the option `location` in the `keyboard`, we create a `keyboard` that will get the user location.
+In the state `initial`, we ask to the user where is he, and with the option `location` in the `keyboard`, we display a `keyboard` that will get the user location.

 Then, in the `input`, we store the user location in the variable `location`.
 <p style="text-align:center">